Why Choose Cedars-Sinai Marina del Rey Hospital for Cleft Lip and Palate Surgeries?

 Cleft lip and palate surgeries do not hold many risks.
 In very rare cases, the wounds can get infected or bleed profusely.
 There are chances that due to the lip surgery, the nose will have a weird shape, so rhinoplasty will be required.

 Having a child is the best thing that can happen to a human being.
 When seeing that the baby has health problems, people will rush to get the best medical care that they can find to make sure that he will grow up safe and healthy.
-At Marina Del Rey Hospital, you can find the dedicated surgeons able to help your child.
+At Cedars-Sinai Marina del Rey Hospital, you can find the dedicated surgeons able to help your child.
 Call us at 888.600.5600 to schedule an appointment.